 Laguna de Siete Colores – What to do in Bacalar

 One of the top things to do in Bacalar is to rent a kayak and paddle out on Laguna de Bacalar (Bacalar Lagoon) in the early hours of the morning for sunrise.

 The sunrises in Bacalar are really something special and one of the best ways to experience it is from your very own kayak in the middle of the lagoon.

 Your options to go sunrise kayaking in Bacalar is to either book a join in Bacalar tour with one of the tour operators in town or rent your own kayak and DIY.

-I personally did it DIY and rented a kayak from Veleando Ando located at the northern end of Bacalar Lagoon and spent 1-hour on the water paddling around at sunrise.
+I personally did it DIY and rented a kayak from a tour company called Veleando Ando located at the northern end of Bacalar Lagoon and spent 1-hour on the water paddling around at sunrise.

 Kayak rentals are around $10 USD per hour.

 Early morning paddle – Things to do in Bacalar

 The 18th Century Fort San Felipe or Castle San Felipe is a worthy addition to your list of things to do in Bacalar.
 Located in the heart of town next to the Zocalo, it’s hard to miss this impressive stone fort and historical landmark of Bacalar.